This incredibly rich, creamy, savory, and totally VEGAN gravy is great on all the things. And honestly I like it better than the traditional kind.

 Yesterday you got a primer on potatoes, the day before that was turkey, and what are both of those things really, then a vehicle for creamy, rich, indulgent gravy?
-If you’re not on the gravy train (sorry I had to), then feel free to go take a look at this sweet treat – perfect for black friday breakfast, or these little beauties (also appropriate).
+If you’re not on the gravy train (sorry I had to), then feel free to go take a look at these little beauties.
 But if you’re with me, stay with me – even though we’re about to get into rocky territory.

 Am I vegan?
 No. There was some experimentation in my early 20’s, but for the better part of the decade I can safely say that barring some medical reason, I will continue to eat the meats, and the cheese, and the butter, and well, you get it.
 But while I do not practice a vegan lifestyle, I do enjoy a lot of vegan and vegan adjacent stuff.
 These buddha bowls for instance, are a great way to eat a hearty but healthy meal during the work week.
 And I almost never just drink dairy milk (I prefer cashew).